mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Summary

-The location of the CSV game data files.
+The location of the game data files.
 Defaults to the current application's working directory.

 <a name='P-ParquetClassLibrary-All-PronounGroups'></a>
 ### PronounGroups `property`